Software Heritage: Overview

 The stated mission of Software Heritage is to collect, preserve and share all software that is publicly available in source code form, with the goal of building a common, shared infrastructure at the service of industry, research, culture and society as a whole.

-Software source code is collected by crawling code hosting platforms, like GitHub, GitLab.com or Bitbucket, and package archives, like npm or PyPI, and ingested into a special data structure, a Merkle DAG, that is the core of the archive.
-Each artifact in the archive is associated with an identifier called a SWHID.
+Software source code is collected by crawling code hosting platforms, like GitHub, GitLab.com or Bitbucket, and packages archives, like npm or PyPI, and ingested into a special data structure, a Merkle DAG, that is the core of the archive.
+Each artifact in the archive is associated with an identifier called an SWHID.
+In 2023, the expansion of SWHID was changed from Software Heritage identifier to software hash identifier.

 In order to increase the chances of preserving the Software Heritage archive over the long term, a mirror program was established in 2018, joined by ENEA and FossID as of October 2020.

 History

 Development of Software Heritage began at Inria under the direction of computer scientists Roberto Di Cosmo and Stefano Zacchiroli in early 2015, and the project was officially announced to the public on June 30, 2016.

 In 2017 Inria signed an agreement with UNESCO for the long-term preservation of software source code and for making it widely available, in particular through the Software Heritage initiative.

 In June 2018, the Software Heritage Archive was opened at UNESCO headquarters.

 On July 4, 2018, Software Heritage was included in the French National Plan for Open Science.

-In October 2018 the strategy and vision underlying the mission of Software Heritage were published in Communications of the ACM.
+In October 2018, the strategy and vision underlying the mission of Software Heritage were published in Communications of the ACM.

 In November 2018, a group of forty international experts met at the invitation of Inria and UNESCO, which led to the publication in February 2019 of Paris Call: Software Source Code as Heritage for Sustainable Development.

 In November 2019, Inria signed an agreement with GitHub to improve the archival process for GitHub-hosted projects in the Software Heritage archive.

 As of October 2020, Software Heritage’s repository held over 143 million software projects in an archive of over 9.1 billion unique source files.

 Funding

 Software Heritage is a non-profit organization, funded largely from donations from supporting sponsors, that include private companies, public bodies and academic institutions.

 Software Heritage also seeks support for funding third parties interested in contributing to its mission.
-A grant from NLNet funded the work of Octobus and Tweag that led to rescuing 250.000 Mercurial repositories phased out from Bitbucket.
+A grant from NLnet funded the work of Octobus and Tweag that led to rescuing 250.000 Mercurial repositories phased out from Bitbucket.